SoftUni-Internal/interactive-content/EN/05-Spring-Data-Intro/01-Spring-Ecosystem.md

 [slide hideTitle]

+# Spring Boot

+Spring Boot is a part of the **Spring ecosystem**.

+It is a standalone tool used to build the backbone of a **Spring application**.

+Its primary purpose is to help the developer get started with a web application by reducing the development time and simplifying configuration.

+**Spring Boot** is based on the **convention over configuration** design pattern.

+This pattern aims to reduce the number of decisions we should make during the development process.

+When following the given framework's conventions, you should not describe every decision in your code.

+[/slide]

+[slide hideTitle]

 # Spring Data

-Spring Data is the module of the **Spring Ecosystem** responsible for operating with databases.
+Spring Data is the project of the **Spring ecosystem** responsible for operating with databases.

 It is combined with an ORM like **Hibernate**, giving us full access to our database and providing us with another level of abstraction over our JPA provider.

+For instance, if you have a **Student** object in the application, it corresponds to the **students** table in the database.

 Working with **Spring Data** provides multiple benefits, such as: